rehierl/abstract-properties/02-basic-maths/3-3-pre-sub-sequent.md

 Given this pattern, and in regards to `e` at index `i`, `e` also appears at index `j` and therefore "subsequent to itself".
 Likewise, and in regards to `e` at index `j`, `e` also appears at index `i` and therefore "presequent to itself".
-From looking at the given sequence, and while keeping the correspoing source-index in mind, both of these descriptions do make sense.
+From looking at the sequence, and while keeping the corresponding source-index in mind, both of these descriptions do make sense to some extent.

 However, if boiled down to the boolean expressions, the context required to make sense of these is lost since one no longer knows which index is referred